Installation

 SSL allows for a secure, encrypted connection to be established between the VCOM Virtual Matrix server and the VCOM WebRTC Control Panel as well as the VCOM System Administration.
 The VCOM Virtual Matrix server will automatically generate a self-signed SSL certificate upon first launch.

 By default, browsers do not trust self-signed certificates.
 As such when you try to access the System Administration or WebRTC Control Panel through a browser you will likely see a warning message or be blocked entirely.
 Despite the warning message, your connection to VCOM is still secure and encrypted.
 To avoid this warning message it is recommended to install the System Administration and WebRTC Control Panel apps.
 Additionally, the self-signed certificate can be installed on your device so it is trusted.
+On iOS this step is required if you do not plan to install a certificate authority signed certificate on the server.

-It is also recommended to install a certificate authority signed certificate on the VCOM server.
+It recommended to install a certificate authority signed certificate on the VCOM server.
 Organizations that generate their own certificates can do so and install the certification on VCOM as they would with any other server.
 For organizations that do not have this capability, or for VCOM servers that are cloud hosted, the guide below can be followed to generate and install a certificate authority signed certificate.

 SSL (CA Certificate)